Opening address by Paul Pereira to the annual Nation Builder “In Good Company” conference, Pretoria, 15 August 2017.

 Answering that is the duty of us all, and it is why we are here today – not jo seek wisdom just for ourselves, but to find it in the job of being true Nation Builders.

-Paul Pereira is editor at CSI specialist communications hub, WHAM!
+Paul Pereira is founder of WHAM!
 Media.
-He is public affairs consultant to the Field Band Foundation NPC, an Honorary Policy Fellow of the SA Institute of Race Relations, and a former advisor to Nation Builder.
-Pereira is a past executive of Tshikululu Social Investments, has served as CSI communications manager of Nedbank, and is a former assistant editor of Finance Week.
+He is an advisor to Nation Builder, a Policy Fellow of the SA Institute of Race Relations, director of Strate Charity Shares NPC, and presenter of Radio Today’s weekly discussion programme on SA developmental issues, “Changing Destiny”.
+Pereira is a past executive of Tshikululu Social Investments, has served as CSI communications manager of Nedbank, and assistant editor of Finance Week magazine.
+He can be contacted via this website.